Ferdilii/motorized_macro_rail_int_fix/README.md

 a menu that lets you chang the following settings:

 * Max Velocity: The maximum motor turn speed.
-Too high of a value may cause the stepper motor to miss steps o rlead to long spin down times if acceleration is ot raised as well.
+Too high of a value may cause the stepper motor to miss steps or lead to long spin down times if acceleration is not risen to match.
 * Acceletaion: The maximum motor acceleration/decelleration.
 Too high of a a value may cause the motor to miss steps or lead to rail vibrations.
-* Backlash: When the moto switches direction, it will take some slack before the main gear is engaged, this is known as backlash.
+* Backlash: When the motor switches direction, it will take some slack before the main gear is engaged, this is known as backlash.
 If you want a perfect value, you can run the test mode with a caliper attached to the rail.
 It's usually not critical that this number be fully tuned.